Barrow upon Humber

 Barrow upon Humber is a village and civil parish in North Lincolnshire, England.
 The population at the 2021 census was about 3,000.

 The village is near the Humber, about 3 mi east from Barton-upon-Humber.
 The small port of Barrow Haven, 1.5 mi north, on the railway line from Cleethorpes and Grimsby to Barton-upon-Humber handles timber from Latvia and Estonia.

 History

 Barrow contains the site of a late Anglo-Saxon monastery, which has been fully excavated.
 The location is now built over, but is marked by a plaque in the village.
 King Wulfhere gave land to Caedda (Saint Chad) in the 7th century at Ad Barvae (at the wood).

 Culture and community

 The village is the home of Barton-upon-Humber Rugby Union Football Club and there is also a Bowls Club and a Barrow Sports & Fitness Club.
-There are numerous clubs and societies that meet in the Vicar's Room (next to the Church), the Methodist Schoolroom (adjoining the Chapel) and the Village Hall.
+There are numerous clubs and societies that meet in the Vicar's Room (next to the Church), the Methodist Schoolroom (adjoining the chapel) and the Village Hall.
 Better Barrow Community Project is a charity (No. 1159794) with a particular interest in the history and heritage of the village.

+Annually, a wheelbarrow design competition, affectionately called 'Barrow's Barrows', is held in the summer, where residents compete to create the best floral design in a wheelbarrow, often encompassing references to the local area, history, or to British pop culture.